Sony A7 II vs Nikon D750

 The Sony Alpha A7 II and the Nikon D750 are two enthusiast cameras that were announced, respectively, in November 2014 and September 2014.
 The A7 II is a mirrorless interchangeable lens camera, while the D750 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Sony has a resolution of 24 megapixel, whereas the Nikon provides 24.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Nikon provides 24.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7 II vs Nikon D750

 The physical size and weight of the Sony A7 II and the Nikon D750 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably larger (31 percent) than the Sony A7 II.
 Moreover, the D750 is markedly heavier (25 percent) than the A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.